Saturday, April 4, 2026

 Need I go on?

-For some reason, now that I'm an octogenarian, I've noticed I've been reflecting a great deal on situations and people from my distant past.
+For some reason, now that I'm an octogenarian, I've been reflecting a great deal on situations and people from my distant past.
 It's like my life is flashing before me nonstop.
 For example, last week I thought about Mr. and Mrs. Gorey.
 They were an elderly couple who lived across the street from our Clinton Street home.
 I have no idea how or why they crawled into my brain since it was 1951 and I was five years of age.
 Or, I recalled the time my Grandpa and I were driving around Boone(Iowa) and he asked me if I wanted a candy bar so we stopped into a grocery store and I purchased a Smooth Sailin' for a nickel.
 It was a popular bar at the time.
+Why in the name of Mars bars would think of a Smooth Sailin'?

 I've also been thinking a great deal about life experiences for which there is not a simple explanation and that they were preordained.
 Please understand I'm a firm believer that God controls aspects of our lives that have been planned out for us.
 These are the ones with life shattering results that have long range ramifications; ones that can change our lives for better or worse and if I can't prove this, I can surely give you pause because it's Twilight Zone stuff.